7 Ways To Boost Your Credit Score This Month

-, and it determines your interest rates. , and lenders use this number to assess credit risk.
+Your credit score often decides whether you qualify for a credit card or a loan, and it determines your interest rates.
+Credit scores range from 300 to 850, and lenders use this number to assess credit risk.
 So the higher your credit score, the easier it is to qualify for financing.

 But a low credit score doesn’t have to define your creditworthiness forever, or stop you from getting the credit you need.
 It can take several months or longer to go from bad credit to good credit, but there are strategies to quickly raise credit scores in as little as a month.
 Here’s how to raise your credit score fast.

 Whatever overdue bills you have, pay them ASAP this month to avoid having late payments on your credit report, which can remain for up to seven years.
 Even if you’re late paying a credit card bill and get hit with a late fee, you can avoid credit damage by submitting a payment before you’re 30 days late.
 A creditor can’t report late payments to the credit bureaus until your account is 30 days past due.